After a shift in offensive philosophy, the Seahawks’ winning formula was on full display vs. the Rams

 Wilson played his worst game of the season in the Seahawks’ Week 10 loss in Los Angeles, with three turnovers and no touchdowns.
 Seattle’s offensive philosophy has shifted since then — and, no doubt, largely because of that game.

-The Seahawks didn’t have their top three running backs for that first meeting with the Rams, and while Chris Carson, Carlos Hyde and Rashaad Penny didn’t put up gaudy numbers on Sunday, the Seahawks renewed commitment to the run game, they believe, makes them battle-tested for the playoffs.
+The Seahawks didn’t have their top three running backs for that first meeting with the Rams, and while Chris Carson, Carlos Hyde and Rashaad Penny didn’t put up gaudy numbers Sunday, the Seahawks’ renewed commitment to the run game, they believe, makes them battle-tested for the playoffs.

 “This is what we want to do each and every week — we want to run the ball,” said Carson, who had 16 carries for 69 yards.
 “We got me, Carlos, Penny — we’re stacked up at running back.
 So we’ve got the guys to do it. … It’s big to have everyone healthy at this time of the year.”